 Their problems are often multiple, complex and time consuming.
 The Transplant Dermatology Clinic is a teaching clinic and aims to provide expert clinical care of these patients.
 This clinic also has an important research focus and collects research data that will lead to improving the quality of care of organ transplant recipients.

-This clinic is held weekly on a Wednesday and is bulk billed.
+This clinic is held weekly on a Wednesday.